How to merge Projects?

 1. Click on the three-dot menu and select the Merge option.

 2. Select a Project to merge with.
+Projects can be searched by name.

 warning icon

-The current Project will be deleted once it's merged into the selected Project
+The current Project will be deleted once it's merged into the selected Project.

 3. Click Merge on the top.